-- Love Transcends Spacetime: Her platonic love for her best friend was so great that she ended up being reincarnated alongside her in the world of Fortune Lover.
+- Love Transcends Spacetime: Her (presumably) platonic love for her best friend was so great that in death her spirit followed her and ended up being reincarnated alongside her in the world of Fortune Lover.

 - My Greatest Second Chance: She felt terrible for being unable to prevent "Monkey Girl's" death or to do anything to save her after the fatal event.
-So when Catarina is put into a magically-induced coma, she rouses her own present incarnation from despair and explicitly instructs her what to do so she/they/the-two-of-them can save her best friend.
+So when Catarina is put into a magically-induced coma, she rouses her own present incarnation from despair and explicitly instructs her what to do so she/they can save her/their best friend.

-- Otaku: She's a big fan of anime, manga, and otome games and was the one responsible for getting the monkey girl interested in them in the first place.
+- Otaku: She was a big fan of anime, manga, and otome games and was the one responsible for getting the monkey girl interested in them in the first place.
 It is implied she is more into these than the monkey girl.